jhuang323/FabFlixMovieWeb/README.md

 5. Optimized the inserting of data from parse
 6. Set up domain

+Inconsistency Report:
+It is generate during parsing and as shown in the video it is a file called BadFormat.txt

 ## Instructions for Use:
 1. Git clone project